MichaelPFrey/miniMover/docs/README.md

 https://github.com/MJPA/SimpleJSON

-This is inspired by the threedub programs listed below but it is based on a fresh reverse engineering of the serial protocol.
+This is inspired by the threedub programs listed below, but it is based on a fresh reverse engineering of the serial protocol.

 https://gitlab.com/anthem/py-threedub